nitroz3us/GPThreatIntel-Summarizer/README.md

 4. Access the web interface in your browser at http://localhost:5001.

 ## Usage
-- Enter the URL/Text Contents/PDF file of the CTI report in the provided text field.
+- Enter the URL or paste the text content of the CTI report in the provided text field.
+    - Alternatively, you can upload a PDF file.
 - Specify the desired length or word count for the summary.
-- Click the "Go" button to generate a summary of the report.
+- Click the "Summarize" button to generate a summary of the report.
 - The extracted IOCs and TTPs will be displayed below the summarized report.

 ## Demo (unfinished)